 We have entered into a contract with FB Advisor to provide investment advisory and administrative services.
-Payments for investment advisory services under the investment advisory and administrative services agreement in future periods will be equal to (a) an annual base management fee of 2.0% of the average value of our gross assets and (b) an incentive fee based on our performance.
-FB Advisor, and to the extent it is required to provide such services, our sub-advisor, will be reimbursed for administrative expenses incurred on our behalf.
-For the three and six months ended June 30, 2009, we incurred approximately \$114 and \$152, respectively, in base management fees and \$56 and \$94, respectively, in administrative services expenses payable to FB Advisor under the investment advisory and administrative services agreement.
+Payments for investment advisory services under the investment advisory and administrative services agreement in future periods will be equal to (a) an annual base management fee of 2.0% of the value of our gross assets and (b) an incentive fee based on our performance.
+See "Investment Advisory and Administrative Services Agreement."
+FB Advisor, and to the extent it is required to provide such services, GDFM, will be reimbursed for administrative expenses incurred on our behalf.
+See "Administrative Services."